 At the Institut Pasteur

-A number of teams at the Institut Pasteur are dedicated to malaria research.
+Teams at the Institut Pasteur are dedicated to malaria research.
 In addition to vaccine research, several teams are carrying out more fundamental research both on humans and on the Plasmodium parasite and its vector, the Anopheles mosquito.
-This research is vital if we are to succeed in finding new ways of fighting malaria.
+This research is vital if we are to succeed in finding new ways of eliminating malaria.